Beggar My Neighbour

 - 1 ordinary card for a jack

-When the payment is complete (e.g. A has played a queen and B has played two ordinary cards on it), the person who played the pay card (A in this case) takes the whole face up pile and puts it face down underneath their own cards.
+When the payment is complete (e.g. A has played a queen and B has played two ordinary cards on it), the person who played the pay card (A in this case) takes the whole face up pile and puts it face down underneath their own cards, and then continues the game by playing their top card.

 It often happens that while paying for a card, you turn over a pay card yourself.
 When this happens the previous pay card is cancelled and your opponent now has to pay for your new pay card.